INTRODUCTION

 Sausages are usually defined as comminuted seasoned meats, stuffed into casings; they may be smoked, cured, fermented and heated.
 They are made from any edible part of the slaughtered, veterinary-inspected animal, and a series of nonmeat ingredients.
 Good sausages cannot be made from inferior or unsatisfactory raw material.
 A sausage formulation is always a compromise between the expected quality of the finished product, the cost of raw materials and the techniques applied.
 The production of a wide variety of sausages is possible through the manipulation of different variables such as meat formulation, processing temperature, types of casing and particle size.
 By altering certain processing treatments, changes occur within the product's texture and flavour, moisture content, porcentage of yield and other attributes.
 The number and variety of sausages are limited only by the manufacturer's imagination and knowledge.
 The meat or spice formula cannot be used for purposes of sausage classification because many sausage formulations include similar combinations of different meats and seasonings.
 Moreover, the proportions of the various meat types and spices used vary periodically due to seasonality in raw material supply.
 In spite of their multiple varieties, sausages may be roughly divided into two general groups: raw sausages and heat processed sausages.
 According to the methods applied in their manufacture, raw sausages may further be subdivided into two categories: fresh sausages and fermented sausages.
 Similarly, heat processed sausages are classified in smoked precooked sausages, emulsion-type sausages and cooked sausages.

-Fermented sausages are made from cur
+Fresh sausages are made from fresh

 ed or uncured, fermented and often smoked meats but they are not heat processed in any way; they are divided into semidry and dry sausages.